The Quoted Company Alliance Code (The QCA Code)

 Principle 4: Embed effective risk management, considering both opportunities and threats, throughout the organisation.

 Application: The board needs to ensure that the company’s risk management framework identifies and addresses all relevant risks in order to execute and deliver strategy; companies need to consider their extended business, including the company’s supply chain, from key suppliers to end-customer.

 Setting strategy includes determining the extent of exposure to the identified risks that the company is able to bear and willing to take (risk tolerance and risk appetite).

 The Board considers business risk at every Board meeting (held approximately 10 times a year).
 This includes risks associated with its key customers and suppliers, ongoing trading performance and budgets.
 The risk register is prepared and updated by the management team and is reviewed by the Board at board meetings.
 The management team hold regular meetings (at least three a month) when they review the risk register and ensure that it is updated and accurately reflects the risks to the Company.
-The management team consists of all the Company’s managers.
-The risks identified are evaluated into cause, impact on the Company, likelihood and seriousness, mitigating actions, timelines and responsibilities.
+The management team consists of the Company’s key managers and executive directors.
+The risks identified are evaluated by cause, impact on the Company, likelihood and seriousness, mitigating actions, timelines and responsibilities.